Alba Reche: Career

-2018-2019: Operación Triunfo
+2018–2019: Operación Triunfo

 Pushed by her sister, Reche auditioned alongside her relative to take part of the upcoming season of Operación Triunfo.
 After being selected, she entered the contest in September 2018.
 Reche was once chosen by the audience as favorite after covering "La Llorona", a traditional Mexican folk song.
 The performance was critically acclaimed due to its "strength and excellent vocal interpretation".
-Her performance of Sara Bareilles' "She Used to be Mine" earned her the praise of the singer and a page on The New York Times.
+Her performance of Sara Bareilles's "She Used to be Mine" earned her the praise of the singer and a page on The New York Times.
 After covering "Je Veux" by French singer Zaz, the singer invited the Spanish to perform with her on the show's final gala as well as on her sold-out concert at the WiZink Center in Madrid.
 In December, the singer was placed second in the show, with the 35% of the popular vote.

 Reche was pre-contracted to audition to represent Spain at the 2019 Eurovision Song Contest, with "¿Qué Será Luego?", a track fully written by Aitana López.
 However, the song didn't make it to the final.
 In January, Reche topped the PROMUSICAE chart after releasing the compilation album of her performances on Operación Triunfo.
 Reche co-headlined a 13-date arena concert tour with her fifteen talent show companions in 2019.
 The tour (named OT 2018 en concierto) began on February 8 at the WiZink Center and ended in Cádiz in August after the last two shows were cancelled due to low ticket sales.
 Over 120,000 fans attended the tour.